 Admission is based on meeting at least the minimum requirements.
 The strongest applicants are granted admission.
 Academics play a large role in admission.
 The grades you received in both prerequisite courses and your previous degree weigh heavily on your admission.
 Recommendations, personal statement, and work experience are also given meaningful consideration.

 On average, the ABSN program receives 450-600 applications each year.

 No, microbiology is the only science prerequisite course that does not require a laboratory component.

 Only complete applications will be reviewed and considered for admission.
 Please be sure that your completed application is received by the Office of Undergraduate Admissions by the allotted deadline.
 It is also encouraged that you contact Admission to ensure all documents are in order.

 Recommendations can be professional and/or academic.
 Professional recommendations should be from someone of at least the management level.

-Prerequisite courses can be taken at any accredited junior or senior colleges.
+Prerequisite courses can be taken at any accredited higher education institution.
 Please consult the ABSN Transfer Guide page for transferable courses from area community colleges.

 There are 60 spaces available for each program start term in the spring and fall.

 The Accelerated Bachelor of Science in Nursing program is located at Loyola's Health Science Campus in Maywood, IL.